 I have found that by looking at a friend, who I don’t really have a vested interest in trying to change, I can envision what it would look like for me to parent with more patience, wisdom and acceptance.
 It’s helped me come to see my kids for what they are.
 They are their own persons who have both the right and the responsibility to figure out who they are and what sort of life they want to live.
 What they are not are extensions of me or proof of the worth of my life or even my skills as a parent.

 This is so clear to us when dealing with any human being other than a child – particularly your own.
 Then we are prone to respond to their imperfections, independence and petty rebellions by going into whatever our version of full-blown panicked-tyranny mode is to cow them into pleasing us.
 And that’s hard on both parent and child.
-Even as a kid it always seemed to me that both my father and my grandfather would have liked to be more gentle and empathetic than they were with their children.
-But they were convinced that if they didn’t make sure we stayed not just on the straight and narrow but on the painted line right in the middle of the road, all hell would break loose.
-I just don’t have the fortitude or the compliant kids necessary to get away with that style of parenting, so I’ve been letting my kids wander all over the countryside surrounding the road for a while now and my father himself has commented positively on the results.
-(Not that he doesn’t have some reservations, but then again, so do I!)
-And it turns out that I was right about my dad too – seeing him hold one of his grandkids is a beautiful thing.
+A lot of parents are convinced that if they didn’t make sure their kids stay not just on the straight and narrow but on the painted line right in the middle of the road, all hell will break loose.
+I just don’t have the fortitude or the compliant kids necessary to get away with that style of parenting, so I’ve been letting my kids wander all over the countryside surrounding the road for a while now and it seems to be working as well as anything else.

 Now, don’t get me wrong – I have no problem pulling rank and forcing my kids to behave or comply if need be.
 But my preferred method is always to convince them to go along by choice.
 One of my proudest parenting moments was when my oldest was about 9 or 10 and I overheard him advising his little brother, “if mom tells you how to do something, just listen to her.
 Every time I think I know better and try it my way, I find out that her way actually is better.”
 Hearing my son say that based on his experience, he has found me to be trustworthy was a huge compliment.
 He was the most uncooperative child you would ever want to meet.
 To this day he thinks that trying to re-invent the wheel is a sign of good character, although he has figured out that maybe it’s been his hammer and not everything is a nail.
 So, I like to think I’m doing something right.
 And if he ends up dealing drugs and porn, I’ve already said it’s all his own damn fault.
 See how nice that works?